 The most significant change from earlier times was that now, commoners were allowed to wear Lei.

-This was significant because since the inception of adornment of wearing Lei, only royalty, chiefs, and people of wealth wore Lei in ancient times.
+This was significant because, since the inception of the adornment of wearing Lei, only royalty, chiefs, and people of wealth wore Lei in ancient times.
 Now, anyone could wear a Lei!

 Yes, there is a bit of Lei Etiquette.

 Often, most locals have a nut, seed, or shell Lei on hand to wear on special occasions.
-Also, hats are adorned with flower, fern, or feather leis.
+Also, hats are adorned with flowers, ferns, or feather leis.